shroffs/PASCAL-VOC-2012-Segmentation-Experiment/README.md

 The initial purpose of this was to exercise making larger more complex networks than plain old CNNs I have made in the past.
 As a bonus it turns out my GPU did not have the RAM to handle such a network and the training that comes with it... meaning I had to step into the world of cloud GPUs.
 ___
 ### The Scripts
 The code was initially intended to run locally, meaning i/o was sloppy and runtime was a matter of patients.
 When I realized I would have to use a cloud GPU, I made the code more modular in a way that made more sense and saved more time.
-The order this were intended to run looks like this.
+The order this is intended to run looks like this.

 1. Download the dataset to working directory
  ```